zzzachzzz/zzzachzzz.github.io/_posts/dockerizing-a-mern-app-for-development-and-production.md

   mongo-data:
 ```

 Why does `mongo-data` appear twice?
 In this situation, we're using a "named volume" (again, highly recommend reading more on these volume types).
-A named volume behaves quite similar to the anonymouse volume I described earlier, except it's named!
+A named volume behaves quite similar to the anonymous volume I described earlier, except it's named!
 We could technically make this volume anonymous, but it's good to be able to identify the volume in case we need to manipulate it somehow, like making a backup of our database data.
-Named volumes must be defined in the top-level `volumes` key, that's why it appears in two places, unlike anonymouse volumes.
+Named volumes must be defined in the top-level `volumes` key, that's why it appears in two places, unlike anonymous volumes.

-See the Docker Compose docs on volumes: https://docs.docker.com/compose/compose-file/#volumes
+See the Docker Compose docs on volumes: <https://docs.docker.com/compose/compose-file/#volumes>

 You may have noticed that ports are usually mapped like `"<port>:<port>"`, without specifying a host.
 With this shorthand, the host is implied to be `0.0.0.0`, listening on all interfaces.
 This makes it publicly accessible outside of the machine.
 If you don't need to access Mongo remotely, and can instead do so over SSH, and then localhost.
 I highly recommend that for security.
 Especially with the default Mongo config for Docker, there will be no credentials required to access Mongo.
 This means that an attacker who only knows the IP address of your server can remotely access your database!
 Yes, I did learn that the hard way, thankfully with non-consequential data. :sweat_smile: